RocioCMartinez/reading-notes/code-201/class6.md

 # Class6 Notes

+Learning about objects and the importnce of the DOM.

 ***"An object is a collection of related data and/or functionality."***

 Data items in objects are considered the object's **properties**.
 Functions in an object are considered the object's **methods**.

 **DOM** stands for Document Object Model.
 A document on the web is comprised of objects that hold data representation of structure and content.

 ## JS Reading Questions